yiisoft/yii-api/docs/guide/README.md

-REST Extension for Yii 2
+REST Extension for Yii framework
 ========================

-This extension provides the REST API for the [Yii framework 2.1](http://www.yiiframework.com).
+This extension provides the REST API for the [Yii framework](http://www.yiiframework.com).

 Getting Started
 ---------------